Paul Tam

 Paul Tam Kwong-hang (譚廣亨) is a Hong Kong surgeon who served as provost and deputy vice-chancellor of the University of Hong Kong (HKU) from 2015 to 2019.
 Before his provostship, Tam has been chair of paediatric surgery at the university since 1996 and Li Shu-Pui Professor in Surgery since 2013.

 Biography

 Early career

 Tam obtained his medical degree from the University of Hong Kong (HKU) in 1976.
 For the following ten years, he worked in the university's department of surgery, during which he received his FRCS qualifications in RC SEd, RCPSG and RCSI.
-He obtained his master of surgery degree at University of Liverpool in 1984 and his master of arts at University of Oxford in 1990.
+He obtained his master of surgery degree at the University of Liverpool in 1984 and his master of arts at the University of Oxford in 1990.
 He also earned the qualifications of paediatricians at the Royal College of Paediatrics and Child Health.
 He then commenced his teaching career in the United Kingdom as senior lecturer at the University of Liverpool in 1986 to 1990 and subsequently as Reader and director of paediatric surgery at the University of Oxford in 1990 to 1996.